MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/fa-depreciation-methods.md

 The posted depreciation amount can contain entries with various posting types (write-down, custom1, and custom2) posted since the starting date of the current fiscal year.
 These posting types are included in the posted depreciation amount if there are check marks in the **Depreciation Type** and the **Part of Book Value** fields on the **FA Posting Type Setup** page.

-### <a name="example---declining-balance--depreciation" />Example - Declining-Balance 1 Depreciation
+### <a name="example---declining-balance-1-depreciation" />Example - Declining-Balance 1 Depreciation

 A fixed asset has an acquisition cost of LCY 100,000.
 The **Declining-Balance %** field is 25.
 The **Calculate Depreciation** batch job is run biannually.